MuhammadHaweras/Book_Recommender/README.md

 # 📚 LLM-Based Semantic Book Recommender System

+A semantic book recommendation system that uses **Large Language Models**, **OpenAI embeddings**, and **LangChain** to deliver personalized book suggestions based on your input description, emotional tone, and category.

 > ⚠️ **Note on Deployment**
 > Due to limited OpenAI API credits, I have **not provided a live Hugging Face demo link** for this project.
 >